Making the Bed: Critical reception

 Some critics praised the lyricism of "Making the Bed" while others were less enthusiastic.
 The Guardians Laura Snapes considered the song a standout on Guts.
 Likewise, Ruggieri named it one of the two best songs on the album and believed it succeeded due to Rodrigo's authenticity, without which it could have come across as "whiny".
 Gabriel Saulog of Billboard Philippines thought "Making the Bed" showcased the best songwriting among all the tracks and was one of the most serious compositions she had ever created.
-Punch Liwanag of the Manila Bulletin compared the songwriting to Swift and named it as a reflective track where Rodrigo delved into her inner thoughts.
+Punch Liwanag of the Manila Bulletin compared the songwriting to Taylor Swift and named it as a reflective track where Rodrigo delved into her inner thoughts.
 On the other hand, The Australians Jules LeFevre believed "Making the Bed" was forgettable, and The Wall Street Journals Mark Richardson said it was a tad overly sweet and sentimental.
 Spencer Kornhaber of The Atlantic considered it overly maudlin, generic, and one of the ballads where Rodrigo's straightforwardness can be vexing.

 Music critics viewed Rodrigo taking accountability in the lyrics of "Making the Bed" positively.
 Sputnikmusics Sowing and Rolling Stones Larisha Paul highlighted it as an introspective song.
 Lucas Martins of Beats Per Minute believed the song was a rare instance on Guts where she contemplated her life in showbusiness, bringing a sense of realism that is less common in her other work.
 Writing for Variety, Chris Willman thought that "Making the Bed" potentially marked Rodrigo's most significant step toward a mature self-awareness on the album, as a track that shifted away from seeking retribution or placing blame and instead acknowledged that she is facing consequences of her own choices.
 Heather Phares of AllMusic opined that the song showcased an increase in her wisdom and injected a refreshing sense of self-awareness into the catharsis of "Drivers License".